petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/back-end-client-extensions/object-action-yaml-configuration-reference.md

-# Object Action Client Extension Usage and Properties
+# Object Action YAML Configuration Reference

-Object action client extensions define external action handlers that you can link [Objects](link) to.
-You can configure your client extension as an object action, so that the defined object calls it when its event takes place.
+Here is a guide to setting up the definition for an object action client extension in your `client-extension.yaml` file.

 ## Usage Details